Moosa122/Moosa122/README.md

 - 👋 Hi, I’m @Moosa122
 - 👀 I’m interested in web devolepment
 - 🌱 I’m currently learning HTML/CSS
-- 💞️ I’m looking to collaborate on Python basic projectsas i know basic python
+- 💞️ I’m looking to collaborate on Python basic projects as i know basic python

 <!---
 Moosa122/Moosa122 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.